-There are many factors which can lead to a miscarriage but in the overwhelmingly large majority of cases, no cause can be identified.
+There are many factors which can lead to a miscarriage but in the overwhelmingly large majority of cases, no cause cannot be identified.
 Some of the known causes of miscarriage include;

 - Chromosomal abnormality: this is the commonest cause of miscarriage that occurs in early pregnancy or in the first 13 weeks.